 Exhibit no. Description 1.1 Form of Underwriting Agreement 3.1 Form of Amended and Restated Certificate of Incorporation of Bioventus Inc., to be effective upon the closing of this offering.
 3.2 Form of Amended and Restated Bylaws of Bioventus Inc., to be effective upon the closing of this offering.
 4.1 Specimen Stock Certificate evidencing the shares of Class A common stock.
 5.1 Opinion of Latham & Watkins LLP 10.1 Form of Tax Receivable Agreement, to be effective upon the closing of this offering.
 10.2 Form of Registration Rights Agreement, to be effective upon the closing of this offering.
 10.3 LLC Agreement of Bioventus LLC, as currently in effect.
 10.4 Form of Second Amended and Restated LLC Agreement of Bioventus LLC, to be effective upon the closing of this offering.
 10.5 Form of Stockholders Agreement, to be effective upon the closing of this offering.
 10.6# Employment Agreement by and between the Company and Anthony P. Bihl III 10.7# Employment Agreement by and between the Company and David J. Price 10.8 First Lien Credit Agreement, dated as of October 10, 2014, among Bioventus LLC, J.P.
 Morgan Chase Bank, N.A., as administrative agent, and the lenders thereto.
 10.9 Second Lien Credit Agreement, dated as of October 10, 2014, among Bioventus LLC, J.P.
 Morgan Chase Bank, N.A., as administrative agent, and the lenders thereto.
 10.10 Amended and Restated Exclusive Distribution Agreement between Seikagaku Corporation and Bioventus LLC, restated as of May 4, 2012.
 10.11# Employment Agreement by and between the Company and Henry C. Tung, M.D.
 10.12# Bioventus LLC Management Incentive Plan 10.13# Bioventus LLC Phantom Profits Interest Plan, as amended and restated 21.1 List of subsidiaries of Bioventus Inc. 23.1 Consent of PricewaterhouseCoopers LLP as to Bioventus LLC.
 23.2 Consent of PricewaterhouseCoopers LLP as to BioStructures, LLC.
-23.3 Consent of Latham & Watkins LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page of the initial filing of the Registration Statement)
+23.3 Consent of Latham & Watkins LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page of the initial filing of the Registration Statement) 99.1 Consent to be named Director Nominee of Philip G. Cowdy 99.2 Consent to be named Director Nominee of William A. Hawkins 99.3 Consent to be named Director Nominee of Evan S. Melrose 99.4 Consent to be named Director Nominee of Guido J. Neels 99.5 Consent to be named Director Nominee of Guy P. Nohra 99.6 Consent to be named Director Nominee of David J. Parker 99.7 Consent to be named Director Nominee of Cyrille Y. N. Petit 99.8 Consent to be named Director Nominee of Martin P. Sutter

 To be filed by amendment.

+Previously filed

 Indicates management contract or compensatory plan.